Kempe equivalence of $4$-critical planar graphs: Preliminaries

 \begin{proof}[Proof of Proposition \ref{prop1}] Given a $4$-coloring $f$ of $G$, we show how to obtain a new coloring $g$ that is $K_V$-equivalent to $f$ and with fewer nonsingular edges.
 Note that each edge in the unique $3$-coloring of $G$ is singular, and thus, by repetition, this will prove the proposition.

-We may assume that $f$ has a nonsingular edge $e$ whose color contains color $4$.
-Otherwise, suppose $f(v) = 4$ for some $v \in V(G)$.
-Since $G$ is a triangulation and is $3$-colorable, the neighborhood of $v$ induces an even cycle $C$.
+We first show that for every $v \in V(G)$ with $f(v) = 4$, either $v$ is incident with a nonsingular edge or we may change the color of $v$ to a color distinct from $4$ by exhibiting a trivial K-change.
+To see this, note that since $G$ is a triangulation and is $3$-colorable, the neighborhood of $v$ induces an even cycle $C$.
 If $|f(C)| = 2$, i.e., there is a color $a \in \{1, 2, 3\}$ not used by $f$ on $C$, then we may change the color of $v$ to $a$.
-Therefore, $f(C) = \{1, 2, 3\}$ and it is easy to see that some edge incident with $v$ is nonsingular.
+Otherwise, $f(C) = \{1, 2, 3\}$ and, by the pigeonhole principle, some edge incident with $v$ is nonsingular, as needed.

-So we can let $e$ be a nonsingular edge of $f$ having color $\{a, 4\}$ for some $a \in \{1, 2, 3\}$.
+To prove the proposition, we can thus safely assume that there is a nonsingular edge $e$ under $f$ having color $\{a, 4\}$ for some $a \in \{1, 2, 3\}$.
 By Lemma \ref{lem:fisk}, there is a cycle in $G$ whose edges have the same color as $e$ and bounding some region $D$ of the plane.
 By interchanging the two colors in $\{1,2, 3\} \setminus \{a\}$ in the interior of $D$, we obtain a new coloring $g$ with fewer nonsingular edges than $f$ (the edges in the interior of $D$ stay singular or nonsingular, while the edges of the cycle on the boundary of $D$ change from nonsingular to singular).
 This completes the proof. \end{proof}

 We will also need the following result of Mohar.
+A plane graph is a \emph{near-triangulation} if every facial cycle of the graph is a triangle except possibly for the outer cycle.

 \begin{proposition}[Mohar~{\cite[Proposition 4.3]{mohar1}}] Suppose that $G$ is a planar graph with a facial cycle $C$.
-If $c_1$, $c_2$ are $4$-coloring of $G$, then there is a near-triangulation $T$ of the plane with the outer cycle $C$ such that $T \cap G = C$ and there are $4$-colorings $c'_1$, $c'_2$ of $G$ that are $K$-equivalent to $c_1$ and $c_2$, respectively, such that $c'_1$ and $c'_2$ can be extended to a $4$-coloring of $T$.
-Moreover, if the restriction of $c_1$ to $C$ is a $3$-coloring, then $c'_1 = c_1$, and $c_1$ can be extended to a $3$-coloring of $T$. \end{proposition}
+If $c_1$, $c_2$ are $4$-colorings of $G$, then there is a near-triangulation $T$ of the plane with the outer cycle $C$ such that $T \cap G = C$ and there are $4$-colorings $c'_1$, $c'_2$ of $G$ that are $K$-equivalent to $c_1$ and $c_2$, respectively, such that $c'_1$ and $c'_2$ can be extended to $4$-colorings of $T \cup G$.
+Moreover, if the restriction of $c_1$ to $C$ is a $3$-coloring, then $c'_1 = c_1$, and $c_1$ can be extended to a $3$-coloring of $T \cup G$. \end{proposition}